COVID-19 Sanitation Guidance

 In the event the vessel does not sail, from any port, within 1 hour of the time the pilot was requested to be aboard the vessel, standby charges will commence from the original time the pilot was to be aboard.

 When a pilot is required to stay aboard a vessel and is not actually engaged in the duties of piloting, he shall be provided a clean, habitable room and clean sanitary facilities, at least comparable to the accommodations of the vessel’s officer personnel.
 If such facilities cannot be provided, the pilot will not be kept aboard the vessel.
-If a pilot is kept aboard under any circumstances against his will, appropriate standby charges will be assessed.
+If a pilot is kept aboard under any circumstances against his will, appropriate delay charges will be assessed.

 Use of Pilot Ladders